hedhyw/gherkingen/Readme.md

 # Output customization

 ## Custom templates
 You can provide your own template, it can be based on [internal/assets/std.args.go.tmpl](internal/assets/std.args.go.tmpl).
-In the command-line tool specify template using `-template` flag: `gherkingen -template example.tmpl raw example.feature`
+In the command-line tool specify the template using `-template` flag: `gherkingen -template example.tmpl raw example.feature`

 ## Frameworks support